T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 # UNIT_1_PROJECT

-#### Usage :
- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
- - and so on...

 ### Project Structure
  - The Password Manager project is structured as follows:

-main.py: The main module of the project.
-It contains the code for the command-line interface and the logic for managing passwords. password.py: The module that defines the Password class. encryption.py: A module that contains functions for encrypting and decrypting data. input_validator.py: A module that contains a function for validating user input.
+main.py: The main module of the project.. password.py: The module that defines the Password class. encryption.py: A module that contains functions for encrypting and decrypting data. input_validator.py: A module that contains a function for validating user input. command.py: It contains the code for the command-line interface and the logic for managing passwords.

 ### Function
 ### The Password class has the following attributes: